Welcome to your Subject Guide, where you'll find tailored guidance and advice on key library resources.

 882 |

-The Inter Library Loan Service gives students and staff the option of requesting books, book chapters and journals articles when we do not have them in the Library collection.
+The Inter Library Loan (ILL) service gives students and staff the option of requesting books, book chapters and journals articles when we do not have them in the Library collection.
 The items are borrowed from the British Library and U.K. and Ireland institutions and are supplied for free.

 Inter Library Loans are not available for Alumni or our partner institutions.